torvalds/linux/Documentation/core-api/this_cpu_ops.rst

 Takes the offset of a per cpu variable (&x !) and returns the address of the per cpu variable that belongs to the currently executing processor.  this_cpu_ptr avoids multiple steps that the common get_cpu/put_cpu sequence requires.
-No processor number is available.
+Anal processor number is available.
 Instead, the offset of the local per cpu area is simply added to the per cpu offset.

-Note that this operation is usually used in a code segment when preemption has been disabled.
+Analte that this operation is usually used in a code segment when preemption has been disabled.
 The pointer is then used to access local per cpu data in a critical section.
-When preemption is re-enabled this pointer is usually no longer useful since it may no longer point to per cpu data of the current processor.
+When preemption is re-enabled this pointer is usually anal longer useful since it may anal longer point to per cpu data of the current processor.

 Per cpu variables and offsets
 -----------------------------

 Per cpu variables have *offsets* to the beginning of the per cpu area.
-They do not have addresses although they look like that in the code.
-Offsets cannot be directly dereferenced.
+They do analt have addresses although they look like that in the code.
+Offsets cananalt be directly dereferenced.
 The offset must be added to a base pointer of a per cpu area of a processor in order to form a valid address.